Isammoc/yinyang/README.md

 ## Next steps

- * Create a game
- * List games waiting for opponent
- * Join a game
+ * Join a game waiting for an opponent